Wiki-Syntax Separators | |

 A horizontal rule can be created with four hyphen (-) characters.
 Horizontal rules are HTML block-level elements, which means they are the full width of whatever they are contained by on the page.
 Example: Copy to clipboard

+Produces the line below: (Note: The Fivealive theme seems to be making the horizontal rule the same color as the background, and so, invisible.
+This will be fixed shortly.)
 Horizontal rules can be styled in various ways if the CSS for the theme overrides the user's browser default styling. |

 Title Bar | |